-Healthcare Residential Manager
+Healthcare Residential Manager - Interviewing Now!

 Since 1980 Centre for Neuro Skills (CNS) has been a leader in medical treatment, rehabilitation and disease management for people with brain injuries.
 CNS offers residential, inpatient, outpatient and assisted living programs.
 Multi-disciplinary staff work together to develop/implement personal rehabilitation plans.
 We trust each employee to use their life and educational experiences to promote and build strong patient programs that improve patient outcomes.
 We offer exciting career opportunities where staff accomplish great things with a deep sense of service.
 The company offers a competitive salary and benefits, paid time off, extended sick leave, medical insurance, paid holidays, and 401(k).

 The Residential Rehabilitation Manager directs and coordinates activities of personnel in the Residential Rehabilitation Program to carry out its objectives in the provision of rehabilitative care.
 Work is full time during weekdays with some evenings and weekends.
 On-call work is required.
 Work is performed at the residential site with some work at the clinic and/or in the community.
 Is on the premises the number of hours necessary to manage and administer the facility in compliance with applicable law and regulation.
 The residential sites may include apartment complexes with one or two stories, townhouses with one or two stories, and/or homes in the community.